Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Proof of Theorem

 \section{Proof of Theorem \ref{thm:main}}

-Instead of analyzing the encoder output entropy of a particular codebook, we bound the output entropy over an ensemble of codebooks, then show the existence of one codebook satisfying the derived entropy bound.

-First, in a massive random access scenario where a random subset of $k$ users are activated among a large pool of $n$ users, when the source distribution is exchangeable, it does not matter which subset of $k$ users are activated.
+First of all, in a massive random access scenario where a random subset of $k$ users become active among a large pool of $n$ users, when the sources are exchangeable, it does not matter which subset of $k$ users are activated.
 So we only need to consider $p(\mathbf{x})$ with $\mathbf x$ taking values on $\mathcal{X}^k$.